-The new EPIC BEARD MEN LP, “This Was Supposed To Be Fun”, dropped March 29th on all streaming services!
+The new EPIC BEARD MEN LP, “This Was Supposed To Be Fun”, is available NOW in stores, on all digital platforms, and in exclusive packages at SFRstore!

-Listen on Spotify, Apple Music, Tidal, Amazon Music, or your favorite platform.
+Listen on Spotify, Apple Music, Tidal, Amazon Music, or your favorite service.

 You can also stream or purchase a digital download on Bandcamp.

-Plus, ALL pre-orders from SFRstore now include an INSTANT MP3 Download of the full album!
+Plus, ALL orders from SFRstore now include an INSTANT MP3 Download of the full album!

 Available on Colored Vinyl LP, Signed CD, Blacklight-Orange Cassette, and MP3 Download – plus a Deluxe Package including a Backpack + exclusive T-Shirt!